Panman82/ember-bootstrap-switch/README.md

 * `excludeCSS` [boolean]: By default, the `bootstrap-switch.css` file will be imported
 * `excludeJS` [boolean]: By default, the `bootstrap-switch.js` file will be imported

-Typically you won't need to adjust any settings.
-However, if you want to use SASS/LESS instead of the default CSS you can exclude it from being imported.
+#### Usage with ember-cli-less

+bootstrap-switch includes Less files which you can use with your project instead of using the default CSS files.
+Typically you wouldn't do this unless you are already using Less elsewhere in your project.
+You'll need to exclude the default CSS files, include the bower path, and finally import the Less files.
 Ex:

 ```javascript
 // ember-cli-build.js